Forrester Research (NASDAQ:FORR) Releases FY 2022 Earnings Guidance

-Several equities research analysts have recently weighed in on the stock.
-Barrington Research boosted their target price on shares of Forrester Research from $54.00 to $65.00 and gave the stock an outperform rating in a research report on Thursday, November 4th.
-Zacks Investment Research downgraded shares of Forrester Research from a hold rating to a strong sell rating in a research report on Thursday.
+A number of equities research analysts have commented on the company.
+Zacks Investment Research cut Forrester Research from a hold rating to a strong sell rating in a report on Thursday.
+Barrington Research raised their price objective on Forrester Research from $54.00 to $65.00 and gave the stock an outperform rating in a report on Thursday, November 4th.

-In other news, Director Gretchen Teichgraeber sold 1,000 shares of the company’s stock in a transaction that occurred on Monday, November 22nd.
-The shares were sold at an average price of $59.95, for a total value of $59,950.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Corporate insiders own 41.80% of the company’s stock.
+In related news, Director Gretchen Teichgraeber sold 1,000 shares of Forrester Research stock in a transaction dated Monday, November 22nd.
+The stock was sold at an average price of $59.95, for a total value of $59,950.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+41.80% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in FORR.
-California State Teachers Retirement System raised its holdings in shares of Forrester Research by 1.5% during the fourth quarter.
-California State Teachers Retirement System now owns 15,635 shares of the technology company’s stock valued at $918,000 after acquiring an additional 232 shares during the period.
-Royal Bank of Canada raised its holdings in shares of Forrester Research by 24.7% during the third quarter.
-Royal Bank of Canada now owns 1,213 shares of the technology company’s stock valued at $60,000 after acquiring an additional 240 shares during the period.
-Alliancebernstein L.P. raised its holdings in shares of Forrester Research by 8.6% during the fourth quarter.
-Alliancebernstein L.P. now owns 6,423 shares of the technology company’s stock valued at $377,000 after acquiring an additional 506 shares during the period.
-Charles Schwab Investment Management Inc. raised its holdings in shares of Forrester Research by 1.0% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 78,287 shares of the technology company’s stock valued at $4,598,000 after acquiring an additional 793 shares during the period.
-Finally, Legal & General Group Plc raised its holdings in shares of Forrester Research by 2.6% during the fourth quarter.
-Legal & General Group Plc now owns 34,734 shares of the technology company’s stock valued at $2,040,000 after acquiring an additional 870 shares during the period.
-Institutional investors and hedge funds own 52.96% of the company’s stock.
+A number of hedge funds have recently modified their holdings of FORR.
+State Street Corp raised its holdings in shares of Forrester Research by 1.3% during the fourth quarter.
+State Street Corp now owns 360,852 shares of the technology company’s stock valued at $21,193,000 after buying an additional 4,652 shares during the last quarter.
+Invesco Ltd. raised its holdings in shares of Forrester Research by 323.4% during the fourth quarter.
+Invesco Ltd. now owns 186,687 shares of the technology company’s stock valued at $10,964,000 after buying an additional 142,594 shares during the last quarter.
+Morgan Stanley raised its holdings in shares of Forrester Research by 162.0% during the third quarter.
+Morgan Stanley now owns 102,163 shares of the technology company’s stock valued at $5,032,000 after buying an additional 63,167 shares during the last quarter.
+Parametric Portfolio Associates LLC raised its holdings in Forrester Research by 20.6% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 81,335 shares of the technology company’s stock worth $4,777,000 after purchasing an additional 13,900 shares in the last quarter.
+Finally, Citadel Advisors LLC raised its holdings in Forrester Research by 90.2% during the fourth quarter.
+Citadel Advisors LLC now owns 78,288 shares of the technology company’s stock worth $4,598,000 after purchasing an additional 37,135 shares in the last quarter.
+Institutional investors own 52.96% of the company’s stock.

 Forrester Research, Inc engages in the provision of advisory services.
 It operates through the following segments: Research, Consulting, and Events.
 The Research segment includes the revenues of the research, connect, and analytics products.
 The Consulting segment consists of project consulting organization.